-The 11th Annual Katy Wine Fest will feature wines from Australia and New Zealand.
+The 12th Annual Katy Wine Fest will feature wines from Italy.

 Bottles will be available for purchase at the end of the night.
 Bottle prices range from $10-75.